Sympathetic cooling and squeezing of two co-levitated nanoparticles: Sympathetic Squeezing

 \section{Sympathetic Squeezing}

 Squeezing the motion of a mechanical oscillator has been achieved with several methods including parametric modulation~\cite{Rugar1991, Briant2003, Szorkovsky2011, Szorkovszky2012, Szorkovszky2013, Pontin2014, Poot2014, Pontin2016}, non-adiabatic shifts~\cite{Asjad2014, Rashid2016, Setter2019} and back-action evading measurements~\cite{Braginsky1980, Clerk2008, Hertzberg2010, Vanner2013}.
 Parametric modulation is usually implemented by modulating the oscillator spring constant at twice the mode resonance frequency.
-In order to avoid applying the squeezing operation directly to both particles, we use a measurement based scheme to apply a force to one particle that is equal to the force it would experience from a modulation of the spring constant.
-Additionally, this scheme avoids acting on either particle with a linear drive that would appear from modulating the trap potential~\cite{Gehm1998, Gorman2014}.
-A measurement of the particle position is filtered around the appropriate mode then mixed with a sinusoidal signal at twice the resonance frequency of that mode to produce a signal to modulate the 1030\,nm laser.
-The laser imparts a force $F\propto z_{\pm}\text{sin}(2\omega_{\pm}t)$ on particle 1.
+In the Paul trap this would drive both particles.
+In order to show a sympathetic operation, we use a measurement based scheme to parametrically drive only one particle.
+This scheme also avoids acting on either particle with a linear drive that would appear from modulating the trap potential~\cite{Gehm1998, Gorman2014}.
+A measurement of the particle position was filtered around the appropriate mode using a Lorentzian bandpass filter with a bandwidth of $152$\,Hz then mixed with a sinusoidal signal at twice the resonance frequency of that mode to produce a signal to modulate the 1030\,nm laser.
+An additional delay was added to the signal to minimise errors to the phase response of the filter.
+The laser imparted a force $F\propto z_{\pm}\text{sin}(2\omega_{\pm}t)$ onto particle 1.
 If we were, for example, squeezing the $z_{+}$ mode this results in the following EoM for the normal modes